Equality gives everyone a place on Team Earth.

 More Information and Definitions:

-*Underrepresented Minorities (URM) refers to ethnic or racial groups whose population is disproportionate to the population in society.
+*Underrepresented Minorities (URM) refers to ethnic or racial groups whose population in tech is disproportionately low compared to the population in society.
 In the U.S., we are referring to Black, Latinx, Native American, Native Hawaiian and Other Pacific Islander, and Multiracial employees.
+Multiracial employees are those who self-identify as "two or more races".

 ***For our goal [50% of our U.S workforce will be made up of Underrepresented Groups (Women, Black, Latinx, Indigenous, Multiracial, LGBTQ+, People with Disabilities, and Veterans) by 2023], the overall representation percentage is de-duplicated so that all intersectional identities are only counted once.